adutchak/weissbeerger/README.md

          export appVersion=v1 && docker-compose up -d weissbeerger-web ``

-    You will see the command example in the last Print message.
+    You will also see the command example in the last pipeline print message from the previous step.